seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 Ingrateful, savage and inhuman creature!
 Thou that didst bear the key of all my counsels,
 That knew'st the very bottom of my soul,
-That almost mightst have coin'd me into gold,
 Wouldst thou have practised on me for thy use,
 May it be possible, that foreign hire
 Could out of thee extract one spark of evil
 That might annoy my finger? 'tis so strange,
 That, though the truth of it stands off as gross
 As black and white, my eye will scarcely see it.
-Treason and murder ever kept together,
-As two yoke-devils sworn to either's purpose,
-Working so grossly in a natural cause,
-That admiration did not whoop at them:
-But thou, 'gainst all proportion, didst bring in
-Wonder to wait on treason and on murder:
 And whatsoever cunning fiend it was
 That wrought upon thee so preposterously
 Hath got the voice in hell for excellence:
-All other devils that suggest by treasons
-Do botch and bungle up damnation
-With patches, colours, and with forms being fetch'd
-From glistering semblances of piety;
-But he that temper'd thee bade thee stand up,
-Gave thee no instance why thou shouldst do treason,
-Unless to dub thee with the name of traitor.
-If that same demon that hath gull'd thee thus
-Should with his lion gait walk the whole world,
-He might return to vasty Tartar back,
-And tell the legions 'I can never win
-A soul so easy as that Englishman's.'
-O, how hast thou with 'jealousy infected
-The sweetness of affiance!
-Show men dutiful?
 Why, so didst thou: seem they grave and learned?
 Why, so didst thou: come they of noble family?
-Why, so didst thou: seem they religious?
 Why, so didst thou: or are they spare in diet,
 Free from gross passion or of mirth or anger,
 Constant in spirit, not swerving with the blood,